 I also wanted to check how ProWritingAid would evaluate my writing style in depth.
-The toolbar for style feature appears on the left-hand-side corner with crisp numbered details.
+The toolbar for the style feature appears on the left-hand-side corner with crisp numbered details.

 While this is not much for brief articles, for long articles or academic papers, or the draft of a book, it is exhausting.

 Similar to the style feature, there is a Grammar feature as well.
-It has the same cons of a procedure too long to land on the error.
+It has the same cons of a too-long procedure to land on the error.

-But what I loved here was the detailed reason along with an article on every issue found by clicking on the “i” button, which is “Learn more about this suggestion”
+But what I loved here, was the detailed reason along with an article on every issue found by clicking on the “i” button, which is “Learn more about this suggestion”

 I also explored the Thesaurus Feature and enjoyed the variety of words that came up as alternatives.

-Although like the other features, it is a little manual to go to every issue and fix it; I did not mind it so much here because I could use the resolve button if I wanted to replace the word with a synonym.
+Although like the other features, it has a little manual to go to every issue and fix it; I did not mind it so much here because I could use the resolve button if I wanted to replace the word with a synonym.